tantamount-classic/tantamount-classic.github.io/index.markdown

 ## Weekend

-For any given year, the tournament will be held on the second Saturday of October.
+For any given year, the tournament will be held on the third Saturday of September

 ## Location